 A mirror is much more than a piece of reflecting glass on your wall.
 Mirrors can make your home super stylish.
 They can create an illusion of space for smaller homes and they also improve interior light by reflecting it.
 But if you are thinking about embellishing your walls with a shaped mirror, it is quite important to choose a high quality mirror that keeps looking nice and bright over time.
 The quality of mirrors becomes even more important if you want to use a fitted mirror for your bathroom as the mirror requires to be more durable in the bathroom environment.

 If you are looking for high quality mirrors in London, Antique Glass Ltd. is the glass shop that can provide you with the bests.
-Antique Glass offers best mirrors in London and gives you a variety of custom size wall mirrors and different shapes.
-Feel free to give us a call to receive advice for home mirrors and no obligation quote.
+Antique Glass offers the best mirrors in London and gives you a variety of custom size wall mirrors and different shapes.
+Feel free to give us a call to receive advice for home mirrors and no-obligation quote.

 In this article, we will provide you with some tips that will help you identify a high quality mirror and understand the difference between good quality mirror vs bad quality mirror.

 The quality of the mirror is determined by four aspects: